-The benefit of decompressive surgery in improving neurological dysfunction and pain where there is a progressive weakness, numbness, and/or the presence of bladder, bowel, or sexual dysfunction is well established and accepted.
+The benefit of decompressive surgery in improving neurological dysfunction and pain where there is a progressive weakness, numbness, and the presence of bladder, bowel, or sexual dysfunction is well established and accepted.

-Patients with very minor dysfunction or neurological pain from a herniated lumbar disc, however, who have been treated without surgery, when compared with those who underwent surgery at one year's time seem to have the same outcome, meaning that the surgery for this population did not seem to be absolutely necessary.
+Patients with very minor dysfunction or neurological pain from a herniated lumbar disk, however, who have been treated without surgery, when compared with those who underwent surgery at one year's time, seem to have the same outcome, meaning that the surgery for this population did not seem to be absolutely necessary.

-These operations are performed when there is a concern that the stability of the spine, the ability of the spine to maintain its support and alignment safely, is threatened.
+These operations are performed when there is a concern that the spine's stability and ability to maintain its support and alignment safely are threatened.

 The benefit of reconstructive surgery, the joining of two or more adjacent vertebrae, was traditionally considered for those who had clinical findings of spinal instability.
-Instability means that the spine is not strong enough to resist injury from everyday normal stresses.
-If left untreated, this instability will lead to further deformity (misalignment or slippage of the vertebrae) and/or neurological dysfunction from nerve compression.
+Instability means that the spine is not strong enough to resist injury from normal everyday stresses.
+If left untreated, this instability will lead to further deformity (misalignment or slippage of the vertebrae) and neurological dysfunction from nerve compression.

 The benefit of reconstructive procedures for these types of spine pain sufferers as compared with those treated with rehabilitation alone is controversial.
 Patients who undergo reconstructive surgery still need to undergo extensive rehabilitation.

-Most patients with pain in the neck or lower back suffer pain not from pressure on the nerves, but it is hypothesized from dysfunction of the intervertebral discs which are the soft tissue shock absorbers between the vertebrae or the facet joints between adjacent vertebrae.
+Most patients with neck or lower back pain suffer pain, not from pressure on the nerves.
+Still, it is hypothesized that dysfunction of the intervertebral disks is the soft tissue shock absorbers between the vertebrae or the facet joints between adjacent vertebrae.

-To date, no reliable objective test of measuring this phenomenon is known.
-So, that is often at best, an educated guess by the surgeon as what exactly is causing neck or low back pain without traditional signs of instability or nervous system compression.
-Provocative testing such as injecting the disc, called discography, are subjective in nature and not always reliable.
+To date, no reliable objective test for measuring this phenomenon is known.
+So, that is often, at best, an educated guess by the surgeon as to what exactly is causing neck or low back pain without traditional signs of instability or nervous system compression.
+In addition, provocative testing such as injecting the disk, called discography, is subjective in nature and not always reliable.

 Lifestyle changes for those suffering from neck or low back pain without instability or nervous system compression:

-In the absence of significant neurological dysfunction or instability, pain associated with disc herniation or spine degenerative changes, a thorough trial of conservative treatment including physical therapy consisting of body mechanics instruction, stretching, and core strengthening, instruction in life style changes, and patient counseling with reassurance should be done before consideration for surgery.
+In the absence of significant neurological dysfunction or instability, pain associated with disk herniation or degenerative spine changes, a thorough trial of conservative treatment including physical therapy consisting of body mechanics instruction, stretching, and core strengthening, instruction in lifestyle changes, and patient counseling with reassurance should be done before consideration for surgery.

-Here is a rating of the relative benefit of neck or low back surgery indications.
+Here is a rating of the relative benefit of the neck or low back surgery indications.